 This course covers instrument pilot operations required to safely and accurately operate an airplane under Instrument Flight Rules (IFR) within the National Airspace System.
 It includes a study of the operation of airplane flight instruments and navigation equipment, meteorology, Federal Aviation Regulations pertinent to instrument flight, air traffic control procedures, flight physiology and instrument approach procedures.
 The course also includes preparation for the Federal Aviation Administration (FAA) instrument rating written examination.
 It is recommended that students also complete the FAA instrument instructor knowledger examination.
 A grade of "C" or better is required to complete this course.
-As a requirement for this course, the FAA Instrument Rating Airplane knowledge exam must be successfully passed.
-Passing the test is also a requirement for applying to take the FAA practical exam (airplane check ride).
+The FAA Instrument Pilot written exam must be successfully passed before applying to take the FAA practical exam (airplane check ride).
 The Flight Instructor will evaluate student knowledge during the flight phase and authorize the student to take the written exam.
 In addition, as part of a laboratory experience, students are required to take five hours of simulator training and additional training to prepare for the FAA written exam as needed.
+Prerequisites: FLT110, FLT110L.
+An exam, simulator and seminar lab fee are required.